rjohnsen/threathunting-book/content/part-2/setting-up-a-basic-lab.md

 ## Introduction

 **Being a successful threat hunter means having access to the right tools.
-One such tool is a system for log querying, which is crucial for detecting and analyzing potential security threats.
+One such tool is a system for log querying, which is crucial for detecting and analysing potential security threats.
 There are many systems out there that fit the bill, to just name a few:**

 - **Elastic**
 - **QRadar**